 See all Adjustable Beds

 QUESTION: Does Medicare pay or reimburse for Hospital Beds?

-Medicare covers hospital beds as a Capped Rental item.
+ANSWER: Medicare covers hospital beds as a Capped Rental item.
 This means that you must use a vendor in your local area that rents equipment and bills Medicare for the monthly fees.
 Your local dealer will install and maintain this "capped rental" equipment.
 Medicare does not consider a full-electric hospital bed, Adjustable Bed, or other Luxury beds to be medically necessary.
 Medicare coverage is for a Semi-electric twin-size hospital bed.

 See all Hospital Beds